Baillie Gifford Positive Change Equities Fund

 Net Expense Ratio

 **Returns for periods less than one year are not annualized and are as of the date shown above.
-Returns for all other periods are as of March 31 2021, periods over 1 year are annualised.
+Returns for all other periods are as of June 30 2021, periods over 1 year are annualized.

 Source: Bank of New York Mellon and relevant underlying index provider(s)